 - 1. Discuss conceptualizations of business ethics from an organizational perspective. - 2.
 Examine the historical foundations and evolution of business ethics. - 3.
 Restate evidence that ethical value systems support business performance. - 4.
 Describe a comprehensive framework for ethical decision making in business. - 5.
-Recognize individual and organizational factors that may influence ethical decision making in business. - 6.
+Recognize individual and organizational factors that may influence ethical decision-making in business. - 6.
 Identify leadership styles and habits that promote an ethical culture. - 7.
 Discuss the role of culture as a factor in business ethics. - 8.
 Explain global values. - 9.
 Recognize several ethical issues around the globe. - 10.
 Identify stakeholders' roles in business ethics. - 11.
 Examine the role of corporate governance in structuring ethics and social responsibility in business. - 12.
 Restate the steps involved in implementing a stakeholder perspective in social responsibility and business ethics. - 13.
 Describe the responsibility of the corporation to be a moral agent. - 14.
 Recognize the keys to successful ethics training, including program types and goals. - 15.
 Examine the ways that ethical standards are monitored, audited, and enforced and to understand the need for continuous improvement.

-The Importance of Business Ethics

-- + Business Ethics Defined

-- + Why Study Business Ethics?

-- + The Development of Business Ethics

-- + Developing an Organizational and Global Ethical Culture

-- + The Benefits of Business Ethics

-Ethical Decision Making and Ethical Leadership

-- + A Framework for Ethical Decision-Making in Business - + Using the Ethical Decision-Making Framework to Improve Ethical Decisions - + The Role of Leadership in a Corporate Culture - + Leadership Styles Influence Ethical Decisions

-+ Habits of Strong Ethical Leaders

-Business Ethics in a Global Economy

-- + Ethical Perceptions and International Business

-- + Global Values

-- + The Multinational Corporation

-- + Sexual and Racial Discrimination

-- + Human Rights

-- + Price Discrimination

-- + Bribery

-- + Harmful Products

-- + Pollution and the Natural Environment

-- + Telecommunication Issues

-- + Intellectual Property Protection

-- + World Trade Organization

-Stakeholder Relationships, Social Responsibility, and Corporate Governance

-- + Stakeholders Define Ethical Issues in Business - + Social Responsibility and the Importance of a Stakeholder Orientation - + Social Responsibility and Ethics - + Corporate Governance Provides Formalized Responsibility to Stakeholders - + Implementing a Stakeholder Perspective

-Developing an Effective Ethics Program

-- + The Responsibility of the Corporation as a Moral Agent

-- + The Need for Organizational Ethics Programs

-- + An Effective Ethics Program

-- + Codes of Conduct

-- + Ethics Officers

-- + Ethics Training and Communication

-- + Systems to Monitor and Enforce Ethical Standards

-Foundations of Business Integration and Strategic Management
+Section 1: The Importance of Business Ethics

+- Business Ethics Defined

+- Why Study Business Ethics?

+- The Development of Business Ethics

+- Developing an Organizational and Global Ethical Culture

+- The Benefits of Business Ethics

+Section 2: Ethical Decision Making and Ethical Leadership

+- A Framework for Ethical Decision-Making in Business - Using the Ethical Decision-Making Framework to Improve Ethical Decisions - The Role of Leadership in a Corporate Culture - Leadership Styles Influence Ethical Decisions - Habits of Strong Ethical Leaders

+Section 3: Business Ethics in a Global Economy

+- Ethical Perceptions and International Business

+- Global Values

+- The Multinational Corporation

+- Sexual and Racial Discrimination

+- Human Rights

+- Price Discrimination

+- Bribery

+- Harmful Products

+- Pollution and the Natural Environment

+- Telecommunication Issues

+- Intellectual Property Protection

+- World Trade Organization

+Section 4: Stakeholder Relationships, Social Responsibility, and Corporate Governance

+- Stakeholders Define Ethical Issues in Business - Social Responsibility and the Importance of a Stakeholder Orientation - Social Responsibility and Ethics - Corporate Governance Provides Formalized Responsibility to Stakeholders - Implementing a Stakeholder Perspective

+Section 5: Developing an Effective Ethics Program

+- The Responsibility of the Corporation as a Moral Agent

+- The Need for Organizational Ethics Programs

+- An Effective Ethics Program

+- Codes of Conduct

+- Ethics Officers

+- Ethics Training and Communication

+- Systems to Monitor and Enforce Ethical Standards

+Business Integration and Strategic Management

 Senior managers and executives must be able to conduct decision-making within an often complex, ambiguous, and evolving business landscape.
-In this Essential Business Skills course, you will learn about strategic leadership, strategic decision-making, building competitive advantage, multifunctional management, and strategy.
+In this module, you will learn about strategic leadership, decision-making, competitive advantage-building, multifunctional management, and strategy.